Elfsquad/docs/docs/index.md

 The Elfsquad API allows you to integrate your applications with the Elfsquad services.
-The Elfsquad API is available through at [https://api.elfsquad.io](https://api.elfsquad.io).
+The Elfsquad API is available at https://api.elfsquad.io.

 ## Authentication
 See the [Authentication page](Authentication) for information about authentication.